edalzell/statamic-forma/README.md

 First, create a `config.yaml` file in `resources\config` that contains the blueprint for your configuration.
 As an example, see Mailchimp's, [here](https://github.com/silentzco/statamic-mailchimp/blob/main/resources/blueprints/config.yaml).

-Then, in the `register` method of your addon's Service Provider add:
+Then, in the `boot` method of your addon's Service Provider add:
 ```php
 \Edalzell\Forma\Forma::add('silentz/mailchimp', ConfigController::class);
 ```